imagej/imagej.github.io/_pages/plugins/image-stitching.md

 *Computation parameters*: If you choose *Save memory (but be slower)* the stitching will compute all pairwise correlations one after another.
 Although it is performed multi-threaded it is slower than computing as many pairwise correlations at the same time as processors are available done by the option *Save computation time (but use more RAM)*.

 Finally, you can choose whether to display the result or write the fused image to disk.
 If you choose to write it to disk, it will require very little memory to do so as it writes it slice-by-slice.
-You can later on open this dataset virtually or partially and convert it back to a Hyperstack (Image -&gt; Hyperstacks -&gt; Stack to Hyperstack ...).
+You can later on open this dataset virtually or partially and convert it back to a Hyperstack ({% include bc path="Image | Hyperstacks | Stack to Hyperstack..." %}).
 Writing it directly to disk, will, however, take more time than just displaying it.

 ### Grid Collection/Stitching plugin